dart-studio

 All true.
 All genuinely impressive.

-For a small-business FAQ chatbot, the ceiling on quality was already met last year.
-Our plumbing demo answers customer questions correctly 95%+ of the time on a 1B-parameter model.
-Switching to a 7B Gemma 4 gets us to maybe 97%.
+For a focused FAQ-style chatbot, the ceiling on quality was already met with last year's small models.
+A stable 1B-parameter deployment answers visitor questions correctly 95%+ of the time.
+Upgrading to 7B Gemma 4 pushes that to maybe 97%.

-That 2% is invisible to the customer.
-The cost of getting it — higher RAM footprint, slower inference on CPU, mediocre Windows support in Ollama — is visible every day.
+The 2% is below the noise floor for most users.
+The cost of getting it — higher RAM footprint, slower inference on CPU, newer and less-battle-tested quants — is visible every day.

 1. Watch for 30 days after release.
-Most "groundbreaking" models develop ugly gotchas in the first month.
-Tokenizer bugs.
-License surprises.
-Benchmark-only sparkle.
+Early "groundbreaking" models routinely develop ugly gotchas in the first month: tokenizer bugs, license surprises, benchmark-only sparkle.

-2. Wait for Ollama quant releases.
-Until the community has reproducible q4_K_M quants, we're not shipping it to a client on a shared VPS.
+2. Wait for reproducible Ollama quants.
+Until the community has q4_K_M quants that run identically across hosts, we're not shipping it to production on shared hardware.

-Gemma 4 is in step 3 right now.
-If it finishes the gauntlet, we'll switch.
-If it doesn't, we won't.
+Gemma 4 is at step 3 as of this writing.
+If it completes the gauntlet, we switch.
+If not, we don't.

-If you're shopping for a chatbot vendor and they tell you they use "the latest model" — ask what they used last year.
-If the answer is something trendy that died, that's your answer.
+If evaluating vendors for new work and they tell you they always use "the latest model" — ask what they used a year ago.
+If the answer is a model that was trendy and didn't age well, there's your signal.

 Next step